• Skip to primary navigation

 To make these easy no bake cheesecake bars with pumpkin you need:

 • Lotus Biscoff Biscuits - crushed into a fine crumb.
-This can be substituted with other speculoos flavoured cookie crumb or graham cracker crumbs.
+This can be substituted with other speculoos flavoured cookie crumbs or with graham cracker crumbs.
+Graham cracker crumbs won't offer as much flavour here.

 • Butter - unsalted and melted.